 - Before you use SlideRoom please make sure that you have applied online through the Ontario Universities’ Application Centre, ouac.on.ca, and that you have received an email from OCAD U acknowledging receipt of your application.

 - Access to SlideRoom is open until the posted deadlines.
-You may upload images (jpg, png, gif) or video (mov, wmv, flv, mp4), music (mp3) and one PDF document.
+You may upload images (jpg, png, gif) or video (mov, wmv, flv, mp4), music (mp3) and PDF documents.
 For fast upload and good image quality, your image files should be sized around 1024 x 768px @ 72 dpi.
 Please keep video files under 120MB each and 2 to 3 minute clips.
 OCAD U’s SlideRoom portal offers additional instruction for submitting your work.
-Contact firstname.lastname@example.org for technical assistance.
-You can also access the SlideRoom help desk at slideroom.zendesk.com.
+Contact email@example.com for technical assistance.

 - Please note that there are several programs listed at our SlideRoom portal; it is very important that you upload your images into the program that you are applying for.

 FIRST YEAR PORTFOLIO GUIDELINES

 A personal creative statement of approximately 250 words is a required element of the portfolio.
 No portfolio will be reviewed without the written statement.
 Some of the topics you might address are: - See more at: http://www.ocadu.ca/admissions/undergraduate/preparing-a-portfolio.htm#sthash.lb7ZvCka.dpuf